Hiimus/milestone-project-1/README.md

 ## Testing

-The testing of this project can be found as a seperate [TESTING.md](TESTING.md) file.
+The testing of this project can be found as a separate [TESTING.md](TESTING.md) file.

 ## Deployment